jackpal/SQLiteDataFrame/README.md

 ## Features

-- Follows DataFrame conventions.
+- Works with low-level sqlite3 API, should be compatible with any sqlite library.
 - Works with:
-  - Whole tables
+  - A whole table specified by name.
-  - SELECT statements.
+  - A SELECT statement specified as a String.
-  - Prepared statements.
+  - A prepared sqlite3 statement.
-- Automatically determins column types based on the SQLite column declarations.
+- Automatically determines the column types based on the SQLite column declarations.
   - Recognizes the standard SQL column types using the [Affinity Rules](https://www.sqlite.org/datatype3.html):
     - Int
     - Double